ohsu-cedar-comp-hub/SlurmStats/README.md

 #### Running on Exacloud Compute Node

-For optimal performance, it is recommended to run the tools on the head node of Exacloud.
+Because these tools are computationally light, it is recommended to run the tools on the head node of Exacloud following the usage examples above.
 However, it can be run on a compute node using this command:

 ```bash
 srun ./JobAssess.sh